 Picnics are enjoyed in many settings, such as parks, beaches, or even when travelling to another destination.
 Do you stop for a picnic, when exploring a new place?
 They’re a fun way to bring the family together!

 Although picnics are quintessentially British, they first originated in France (1692).
 The custom arrived in the UK when members of the French aristocracy fled here during the French Revolution.
 Since then, the “Piquenique”, has appeared within different cultures across the world.
 Over time, each picnic-loving destination has added its own foods and activities to enhance the experience for all the family.

-As International Picnic Day approaches, we wanted to inspire you to go on a picnic, by sharing how fun they can be in different destinations.
+As International Picnic Day approaches on Sunday 18th June, we wanted to inspire you to go on a picnic, by sharing how fun they can be in different destinations.
 Will you visit a new location to tuck into a picnic with the locals during a city break?
 Or will you recreate some of their unique picnic traditions at home?
 Here are our favourite destinations for a picnic…

 Where are the best picnic destinations in the world?

 At a French picnic, F stands for fine, French flavours.
 There’s nothing laid back about a French picnic (forget the Tupperware!).
 To ensure a fine wine tastes its best, pour it into some stemware.
 Stemware is a drinking glass with a long stem, in the shape of a wine glass.
 It’ll allow your wine’s flavours and aromas to be breathed in.

 Next, pair your wine with Camembert, crackers, charcuterie, and a side of cornichons, (minuscule, sour French pickles).
 A baguette shouldn’t be forgotten either, as well as a red and white blanket, to sit on by a river or lake.
 Another place to find a picnic spot along a river is Turkey…